Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-ranks-and-powers.md

 worshipers.
 Ordinary mortals do not have a divine rank of 0.
 They lack a divine rank altogether.

+### Rank 1--5
-**Rank 1--5:** These entities, called demigods, are the weakest of the deities.
+These entities, called demigods, are the weakest of the deities.
 A demigod can grant spells and perform a few deeds that are beyond mortal limits.
 A demigod has anywhere from a few hundred to a few thousand devoted mortal worshipers and may receive veneration or respect